Mofy: Broadcast

-The series is shown on several TV channels worldwide, among them: On Rai 2 and Rai YoYo in Italy, on NHK in Japan, on KiKA in Germany and Austria, in Channel 5's preschool block, Milkshake! in the United Kingdom, on Australian Broadcasting Company's ABC Kids in Australia, and Jeem TV in Arabia.
+The series is shown on several TV channels worldwide, among them: On Rai 2 and Rai YoYo in Italy, on NHK in Japan, on KiKA in Germany and Austria, in Channel 5's preschool block, Milkshake! in the United Kingdom, on Australian Broadcasting Company's ABC Kids in Australia, Jeem TV in Arabia, Azteca 7 in Mexico, Kuwait Television in Kuwait and Channel 12 (Israel) in Israel.
 NBCUniversal's Universal Kids acquired the series in the United States ran as the channel's shorts on May 20, 2019.
-In the United States, the show runs on Nick Jr.'s Noggin video subscription service app.
+In the United States, the show was available on the Nick Jr. Channel's Noggin video subscription service app from 2016 to 2018.